aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000002/content.md

 The model started making predictions like "If we run out of product 5000, we should stock twice as much and sell product 10000 instead!"

 Mathematically sound.
-Practically insane.
+And insane.

 Because the model had been performing so well on validation data, no one thought to triple-check.
 One week later, they discovered they'd auto-ordered 50,000 units of toilet paper for their jewelry department.

 What's the failure here?
 In many ways, this is a "happy case" - at least the pipeline didn't crash, the system didn't error out, and nobody woke up at 3 AM to figure out why the website was down.

 On the other hand, this is the worst of all possible worlds.
 The error went through ALL the systems with no warnings.
-You're going to spend hours (days?) debugging it because you're not getting ANY signal about what to do next.
+You're going to spend hours (days? months?>o&7?FSK!) debugging it because you're not getting ANY signal about what to do next.

 ## 2.2 Structured vs Unstructured: The Real Trade-offs